HollyJM81/classroomTestResults/README.md

 This is my first piece of code (of more than 1 statement) outside of coding courses, and I have used it to practice some of the javascript concepts and methods I was finding more challenging to understand.

-As at 24-01-21 it is (what I understand to be) back end only.
-That is to say, I haven't added an interface with html and css.

 Next step: I would like to make a dynamic, single page deployment that demonstrates how a user interface might work.